What is Google Drive?

 Plus, Google Drive keeps the old version of files for 30 days, so you can go back to undo the changes you made.
 Amazingly, if you use Google Drive for Android, just shoot a photo of documents then Google Drive will store them immediately as PDFs.

-Google Drive has its own traditional manual method for backing up files, but some users feel that this method is a bit troublesome for them.
 Is there any way to automatically backup files or folders to Google Drive?
 Do you know Google Backup and Sync, the desktop program of Google?
 It can easily help you backup files to Google Drive automatically.

-2. Tap “GET STARTED” to begin, and Log in to your Google account.
+2. Tap “GET STARTED” to begin, and log in to your Google account.

 Try to follow the steps below to backup Google Drive files to another cloud drive.

-Step 1.
-Sign up with CBackupper and sign in.
+1. Sign up with CBackupper and sign in.

 Schedule backup: Our data will change with our daily use.
 In order to avoid forgetting to back up important data, you can set up scheduled backups (daily/weekly/ monthly) in CBackupper, which not only can effectively prevent you from forgetting to back up important data, Allows you to save effort and time.

-Allocate space: You can use all free space for backup images (default), allocate certain spaces for backup, or set remaining space on the contrary.
+Allocate space: You can use all free space for backup images (default), allocate certain spaces for backup, or set the remaining space on the contrary.
 Reasonably arranging the cloud disk space can prevent the backup file from occupying the cloud disk and causing the cloud disk to not store other files.